Hessam-Maniei/Daily-Journal/README.md

 - Add a minimal `requirements.txt` or a small test harness for the scripts.

 Tell me which of the above you'd like me to do next.

+# Removing wrong extra folder(Delete the wrong folder github/workflows)

+Make sure your terminal prompt looks something like: hessam@Hessams-Air Daily-Journal %

+# go to your main repo root just in case
+cd ~/path/to/Daily-Journal

+# check that folder exists
+ls github

+# if you see "workflows" there, delete it
+rm -rf github